24 Things to Do in Dallas—The Ultimate Guide

 9. Uptown

-• Planning Tip: Ideal for dinner and a walk, especially in the cooler months.
-Take the DART Green Line to Cityplace/Uptown station, or park in nearby garages ($8–$12).
+• Tip for Planning: It’s great for dinner and a walk, especially in the winter.
+You can take the DART Green Line to Cityplace/Uptown station or park in nearby garages for $8 to $12.

 • Map It: Uptown Dallas Location